malamatenia/learnable-handwriter/README.md

 ### Logging :chart_with_downwards_trend:
-Logging is done through wandb, and the link is provided directly upon training.
+Logging is done through wandb; the link to visualization is provided directly upon training.

 Alternatively, to visualize results with tensorboard run: